The Real Flag Outrage? When Bigots and Liars Hide Behind Stars and Stripes

-The flag, the Bible, the cross, the ring, the badge, the collar… we are a country rife with symbols, literally wrapped and weighted with the pomp and pageantry of the many things we’ve chosen to identify our beliefs, our memberships and our positions.
+The flag, the Bible, the cross, the ring, the badge, the collar... we are a country rife with symbols, literally wrapped and weighted with the pomp and pageantry of the many things we’ve chosen to identify our beliefs, our memberships and positions.

-Those symbols are designed to represent ideals, signify philosophies, advertise status, be unspoken statements.
-Those who wear, bandy, raise and wield those symbols do so because they wish for their memberships, their affiliations, their support of the symbolized groups or ideals to be known.
+These symbols are designed to represent ideals, signify philosophies, advertise status, be unspoken statements.
+Those who wear, bandy, raise and wield them do so because they wish for their memberships, their affiliations, their support of the symbolized groups or ideals to be known.

 “I’m a Christian.
 I’m a married person.
 I’m a priest.
 I’m a cop.
 I’m an American.
 I’m a…” and so on.

-While many who subscribe to those symbols do so with authentic belief, honest dedication, and deep attachment to what’s being symbolized, not a day goes by when someone somewhere isn’t caterwauling about this or that symbol and how and why it should or shouldn’t be wore, waved, wielded or wasted.
+While many who subscribe to these symbols do so with authentic belief, honest dedication, and deep attachment to what’s being symbolized, not a day goes by when someone somewhere isn’t caterwauling about this or that symbol and how and why it should or shouldn’t be worn, waved, wielded or wasted.
 Given all the Sturm und Drang, we’d like to presume everyone involved understands what these symbols actually stand for.
 But there’s growing evidence to the contrary, particularly when the words and deeds of those defending those symbols contradict and sully their inherent message:

 • When a religious book is held up as the “word of God,” as “scripture to live by,” while some who subscribe to it denigrate other religions, discriminate against and define certain groups as sinners, use it to judge and malign those who do not share their beliefs, all while breaking many of their own commandments.